 His research interests are in GIS and quantitative human geography, particularly modelling socio-economic processes using techniques that are sensitive to spatial context.
 He has particular expertise in multi-level modelling, multivariate statistics, and visualization.
 He has worked on projects in a variety of social science areas such as health, population studies and electoral studies, all within a GIS and spatial modelling framework, and he has a special interest in housing and housing markets.
-He is currently working on aspects relating to meta-data and data integration in the social sciences and has a growing interest in Qualitative GIS.
-He has published his work in a variety of books and international academic journals.
-He has undertaken joint policy research with the Welsh Assembly Government on age-balanced communities in Wales and the role of the housing system in rural Wales, and research funded by the ESRC, HEFCW, the JRF and the Electoral Commission.
+He is currently working on aspects relating to meta-data and data integration in the social sciences and has a growing interest in Qualitative GIS and the use of administrative data in research.
+He has published his work in a variety of books, policy reports and international academic journals.
+He has undertaken joint policy research with the Welsh Assembly Government and research funded by the ESRC, HEFCW, NIHR, the JRF and the Electoral Commission.
 He is very familiar with the principal socio-economic and environmental data sets for Wales and the UK.

-He is currently on secondment to the Wales Institute of Social and Economic Research, Data and Methods (WISERD).
+He is Data Integration Co-ordinator to the Wales Institute of Social and Economic Research, Data and Methods (WISERD) and leads on the WISERD Data Portal project.

-Senior Lecturer in GIS and Spatial Analysis, School of City and Regional Planning, Cardiff University (2009 - Present).
+- Senior Lecturer in GIS and Spatial Analysis, School of Planning and Geography, Cardiff University (2009 - Present).

-Scott Orford is a fellow of the Royal Geographical Society / Institute of British Geographers (RGS-IBG).
+Scott Orford is a fellow of the Royal Geographical Society / Institute of British Geographers (RGS-IBG) and Secretary and Treasurer of the Quantitative Methods Research Group.

 Supporting undergraduate teaching in quantitative geography: making the connections between schools, universities and the workplace (with Dr Richard Harris, Prof Christopher Brunsdon, Dr Claire Jarvis, Dr Nicholas Tate, Dr Christopher Keylock, Dr Alex Singleton, Dr Catherine Souch), Funded by the ESRC (2012).